Faculty & Research

 |Sterling A. Tomellini, Professor||Chemical separations using liquid chromatography and capillary electrophoresis, vibrational spectroscopic investigations, expert systems.|

 Physical organic chemistry, stereochemistry and conformational analysis, chemistry of polyamines, supramolecular and coordination chemistry, organic reaction mechanisms.

-Professor Weisman is no longer accepting research students
+Professor Weisman is retired.

 |Patricia Wilkinson, Affiliate Faculty||Analytical Instrumentation Scientist|

 |Katherine Winans, Instructor||403 General Chemistry|